Anan51/TDTbot/wit_data/zones/reach/encounters/desperate_traveler.md

 -------------
 tdt$traveler_fight

 You beckon the woman to stand behind you and prepare for a fight.
-(Summon a Major, gain a permanent stack of __Protect__ if you win)
+(Summon a Major, gain a stack of __Protect__ at the beginning of every combat if you win)

 -------------
 tdt$traveler_smoke